Japan's capital becomes centre of its coronavirus epidemic

+Tokyo Governor Yuriko Koike was due to brief reporters later in the evening.

-TOKYO, March 25 (Reuters) - Japan’s capital of Tokyo is at the centre of its coronavirus epidemic with more cases than any other region after a record number in a single day, data from public broadcaster NHK showed.
+The city has become the centre of Japan’s coronavirus epidemic, with 211 cases, more than any other region after increases this week.

-Tokyo registered a record 17 new cases on Tuesday, taking its tally to 171, and overtaking the hard-hit northern island of Hokkaido island as the prefecture with the most infections, NHK reported.
+It overtook the hard-hit northern island of Hokkaido island on Tuesday as the prefecture with the most infections, NHK reported.

-The outbreak has infected 1,214 people in Japan as of late Wednesday morning, with 43 deaths linked to the virus, NHK said.
-That excludes 712 cases from a cruise ship moored near Tokyo last month.
+The outbreak has infected 1,271 people in Japan as of Wednesday evening, with 44 deaths linked to the virus, NHK said.
+That excludes 712 cases and 10 deaths from a cruise ship moored near Tokyo last month.

 The International Olympic Committee and Japanese government on Tuesday agreed to put back the Tokyo 2020 Olympics to 2021 over the outbreak.

-Tokyo’s new infections came after Governor Yuriko Koike warned that a lockdown of the capital was possible if it saw an explosive rise in cases.
+Tokyo’s new infections came after Koike warned that a lockdown of the capital was possible if it saw an explosive rise in cases.

 Koike on Monday called on residents to exercise restraint to avoid a lockdown.
 She said the next three weeks were critical for whether Tokyo would see an “overshoot” - an explosive rise - in virus cases.

-Hokkaido ended a state of emergency over its outbreak of the coronavirus, which saw 163 cases.
+Japan’s northern prefecture of Hokkaido ended a state of emergency over its outbreak of the coronavirus, which has seen 167 cases.

 The outbreak has now infected more than 420,000 across 196 countries, according to a Reuters tally, with almost 19,000 deaths linked to the virus.